List of Hellsing characters: History

 The early history of Alexander Anderson (such as when he joined Iscariot or what his childhood life was like) is largely unknown.
 He first appears in Hellsing Volume 1, when he is convinced by Father Renaldo to travel to Northern Ireland to deal with Alucard and Seras Victoria who are hunting a vampire.
 Believing that Northern Ireland is Catholic land and Protestant England has no jurisdiction there, Anderson agrees and travels there.
 He confronts Alucard, cutting off his head and chasing Seras through the building they are in.
 He catches up to her and is stopped by Integra just as he is about to kill her.
 Anderson says he will not back down against a "Protestant whore" and swiftly kills Integra's bodyguards.
 Before he can kill Integra, Alucard regenerates himself and engages Anderson.
-Anderson retreats when he realizes he can not defeat Alucard with his current weapons and teleports away, swearing to kill them all next time.
+Anderson retreats when he realizes he cannot defeat Alucard with his current weapons and teleports away, swearing to kill them all next time.
 Anderson also appears in Crossfire.

 Anderson appears again with Enrico Maxwell, the head of Iscariot to discuss with Integra about the instigator of the attack on the Hellsing manor led by Luke and Jan Valentine.
-Alucard appears after Maxwell insults Integra, with Maxwell responds by calling Anderson into play.
+Alucard appears after Maxwell insults Integra, which Maxwell responds by calling Anderson into play.
 Before they can start another duel, Alucard and Anderson are interrupted by Seras leading a group of elderly Japanese tourists.
 The two decide to postpone their fight.
 Anderson leaves, commenting on the quality of the museum asking Maxwell if next time he could bring some of the orphans to visit.
 In an almost humorously agitated manner, he then swears he will rip Alucard to pieces the next time they meet.

 Later, Anderson is seen briefly watching the fight between Tubalcain Alhambra and Alucard on television.
 After Alhambra was taken car of, he is then sent to deliver a message to Alucard and Seras to return to London and report on the Millennium Organization.
 He fails to accomplish this task without first getting into a brief fistfight with Alucard.
 Afterward, he engages in battle with some paramilitaries sympathetic to the Millennium cause.